 Victorian Modern by Robin Boyd

 Robin Boyd published his first book ‘Victorian Modern: 111 years of modern architecture in Victoria’ in 1947.
-Just before he died, in 1971, Robin Boyd was preparing to republish his first book, Victorian Modern.
-On the fortieth anniversary of his death, the Robin Boyd Foundation completed the project.
+Just before he died, in 1971, Robin Boyd was preparing to republish the book.
+On the fortieth anniversary of his death, the Robin Boyd Foundation completed this Limited Edition facsimile reprint.

 ‘Victorian Modern was not just a landmark piece of Victoria’s architectural history, it was also a visual tour-de-force, revealing Boyd’s skills as a graphic artist and his love affair with typography.’